-When you sign-up for the new Southwest Rapid Rewards® Performance Business Credit Card, you’ll earn a whopping 80,000 Southwest Rapid Rewards points after spending $5,000 on purchases within the first three months of account opening.
-Also, the points you earn count towards Southwest Companion Pass.
+When you sign up for the new Southwest Rapid Rewards® Performance Business Credit Card, you’ll earn a whopping 70,000 Southwest Rapid Rewards points after spending $5,000 on purchases within the first three months of account opening.
+The best part?
+Those points count toward Southwest Companion Pass.

-This is an excellent offer!
-Southwest flies to more destinations than ever, including Hawaii.
-Because Southwest doesn’t have blackout dates, you can use your 80,000 Southwest points to travel whenever you want.
-Southwest points are worth about 1.5 cents each, so this welcome bonus can get you ~$1,200 in Southwest flights.
+This is an excellent offer.
+Southwest flies to more destinations than ever, including Hawaii, and because the airline doesn’t have blackout dates, you can use your 70,000 Southwest points to travel whenever you want.
+The value of Southwest points always stays around 1.5 cents each, so this welcome bonus can get you ~$1,050 in Southwest flights.

-Tempting welcome bonus aside, the Southwest Performance Business Credit Card benefits and are really what set the card apart from other Southwest cards.
-It’s loaded with valuable perks like four upgraded boardings per year, inflight Wi-Fi credits and a TSA PreCheck or Global Entry application fee credit.
+Tempting welcome bonus aside, the Southwest Performance Business Credit Card’s benefits and perks are really what set the card apart from other Southwest cards.
+It’s loaded with perks like four upgraded boardings per year, inflight Wi-Fi credits and a TSA PreCheck or Global Entry application fee credit.

-While you’ll probably be most interested in the 80,000 Southwest point welcome bonus from the Southwest Performance Business Card (I know I am), there a number of other great ongoing perks and benefits that make the Southwest Performance Business Card worth keeping long-term.
+You’ll probably be most interested in the 70,000 Southwest-point welcome bonus from the Southwest Performance Business Card (I know I am), but there are other great ongoing perks and benefits that make the Southwest Performance Business Card worth keeping long-term.
 They make it one of the best airline credit cards.

-While Southwest’s open seating can be great for travelers, it also means that your boarding position is extremely important.
-The new Southwest Performance Business Card comes with a benefit that’ll make scoring group A boarding a little easier and cheaper.
+Southwest’s open seating also means, however, that your boarding position is extremely important.
+The new Southwest Performance Business Card comes with a benefit that’ll make scoring Group A boarding a little easier and cheaper.

-You can get group A boarding when you purchase Business Select fares, if you’re an elite frequent flyer, or if you pay to upgrade your boarding position at check-in or at the gate.
+You can get Group A boarding when you purchase Business Select fares, if you’re an elite frequent flyer or if you pay to upgrade your boarding position at check-in or at the gate.
 The price to upgrade starts at $30 but can cost as much as $50.
-However, with the new Southwest Performance Business Card, you won’t have to worry about the cost to upgrade your boarding group as you’ll receive four upgraded boarding certificates each year.
+However, with the new Southwest Performance Business Card, you won’t have to worry about the cost to upgrade your boarding group; you’ll receive four upgraded boarding certificates each year.

 If you make the most of this perk (four upgraded boardings x $50 per flight), you’ll get a value of $200 a year and more than offset the card’s $199 annual fee with this perk alone.

 If there’s one thing that all Southwest flyers long for, it’s the airline’s Companion Pass.
 With the Southwest Companion Pass, you’ll be able to bring a companion along for just the cost of taxes and fees (usually ~$6 each way on domestic flights), when you have a paid or award ticket.

-The points you earn from the Southwest Performance Business Card can help qualify you for the Southwest Companion Pass — even the whopping 80,000 point welcome bonus counts!
-To earn Companion Pass, you’ll need to earn 110,000 qualifying Southwest points in a calendar year.
-If you earn the 80,000-point welcome bonus, you’ll just need 30,000 more points in a calendar year to earn the Companion Pass.
+The points you earn from the Southwest Performance Business Card can help qualify you for the Southwest Companion Pass — even the whopping 70,000-point welcome bonus counts.
+To earn Companion Pass, you’ll need to earn 125,000 qualifying Southwest points in a calendar year.
+If you earn the 70,000-point welcome bonus, you’ll need just 55,000 more points in a calendar year to earn the Companion Pass.

-This could be a big help if you’re just short of qualifying for elite status for the year. points threshold for the year.
-Having Southwest elite status means you get bonus points on paid flights, priority check-in and boarding and free same-day standby (A-List Preferred members also get free inflight WiFi), and you’ll need to earn a certain number of points in a calendar year to qualify:
+This could be a big help if you’re just short of qualifying for elite status for the year.
+Having Southwest elite status means you get bonus points on paid flights, priority check-in and boarding and free same-day standby (A-List Preferred members also get free inflight Wi-Fi).
+You’ll need to earn a certain number of points in a calendar year to qualify:

 - A-List: 35,000 tier-qualifying points in a calendar year (or 25 qualifying one-way flights)

 I highly recommend (as long as you have a valid passport) that you use your $100 statement credit for Global Entry.
 Not only will you be able to bypass long lines at immigration but Global Entry also comes with TSA PreCheck.
-So, when you’re approved for Global Entry, you’ll receive expedited immigration and expedited airport security.
-Plus, if you apply for Global Entry, you’ll be maximizing the $100 statement credits.
+When you’re approved for Global Entry, you’ll receive expedited immigration and expedited airport security.
+Plus, if you apply for Global Entry, you’ll be maximizing the $100 statement credit.

 The Southwest Performance Business Card protects eligible new purchases for up to 120 days against damage or theft.
 Coverage is available up to $10,000 per claim and $50,000 per account.

-When you use your card for the full amount of the cost of a ticket offered by a common carrier (airline, train, bus service, cruise) you’ll be eligible for travel accident insurance should the unthinkable happen.
+When you use your card for the full cost of a ticket offered by a common carrier (airline, train, bus service, cruise line), you’ll be eligible for travel accident insurance should the unthinkable happen.

 The Southwest Performance Business Card offers this coverage to the cardholder, their immediate family and employees.
 The card’s travel accident insurance covers accidental death, dismemberment, and loss of speech, sight and hearing.

-If you, an employee, or a member of your immediate family loses carry-on or checked baggage or you receive your luggage damaged, you’ll be covered up to $3,000 per passenger as long as you use your card to pay for the full amount of the fare.
+If you, an employee or a member of your immediate family loses carry-on or checked baggage or your luggage is damaged, you’ll be covered up to $3,000 per passenger as long as you use your card to pay the full fare.
 Coverage is available up to $500 for each insured person for items like jewelry, watches, camera equipment and other electronics.

-When you pay for the full amount of the fare with your card, you, your immediate family, and employees are eligible to receive reimbursement for the essentials like toiletries and clothing when bags are delayed for six hours or more.
+When you pay for the full fare with your card, you, your immediate family and employees are eligible to receive reimbursement for the essentials like toiletries and clothing when bags are delayed for six hours or more.
 You’ll be covered up to $100 per day for a maximum of three days.

-If something comes up while you’re out on the road, the Southwest Performance Business Card offers travel and emergency assistance services.
-Simply call the Benefits Administrator (available 24/7) and you’ll be able to receive medical or legal referrals and relay messages back home.
+If something comes up while you’re on the road, the Southwest Performance Business Card offers travel and emergency assistance services.
+Simply call the benefits administrator (available 24/7) and you’ll be able to receive medical or legal referrals and relay messages back home.